Moving to Dublin

 Along with IT, coders, especially those with experience in JAVA and C#, are an easy hire for many companies.

 Many other areas are starting to slowly gain traction, but competition with locals should be expected.

-Take note: jobs requiring specific training, such as teaching, will require months of red tape, before your foreign degrees will be recognized.
+Take note: jobs requiring specific training, such as teaching, will require months of red tape before your foreign degrees will be recognised.

 If you’re looking for housing in Dublin, your first stop should be daft.ie.
 It has the best selection of listings for both renting and buying.
 Always be sure to see the property before signing anything, and don’t be afraid to rent with strangers to save money, as it is a common practice.

 Select the Size of Your Move to Get Free Quotes

 Rent and housing costs are on the rise, especially in Dublin City.
 Below are some numbers, taken from Numbeo.com, from Nov 2014.

 |1 bedroom apartment outside the city centre||€835.00|

 |An apartment in the city centre||€3,523.00 per sq. m|

 |An apartment outside city centre||€2,574.00 per sq. m|